The Great Talking Penis Cartoon Scandal of 2007

 Therapist: “Yes?”

-Neil: “Well, there is this crazy female blogger in Canada named Savia… well, she’s cute, and she, uh, likes to collect naughty drawings, and asked me to send her a drawing of my talking Penis…”
+Neil: “Well, there is this female blogger in Canada named Savia… well, she’s cute, and she, uh, likes to collect naughty drawings, and asked me to send her a drawing of my talking Penis…”

 Therapist: “How immature.
 Of course you told her that was impossible.
 You’re an adult who doesn’t do those sorts of things.
 A college-educated man.
 Besides, there are no such things as talking Penises.”